 Reading for Pleasure

-Parents of school-aged children (aged 6-17 years) were asked how much time their child spent reading for pleasure on an average school day.
-Overall, 84.3 percent of children in this age group read for pleasure for some amount of time, and those who did read were reported to spend an average of 61.0 minutes per school day reading.
-The percentage of children who read for pleasure is slightly higher in urban areas (84.7 percent) than in small rural areas (81.4 percent).
+Parents of school-aged children (aged 6–17 years) were asked how much time their child spent reading for pleasure on an average school day.
+Overall, 84.0 percent of children in this age group read for pleasure for some amount of time.
+The percentage of children who read for pleasure was slightly higher in urban areas (84.8 percent) than in large and small rural areas (79.5 and 81.6 percent, respectively).